ivohost/webrtc-example/README.md

 # WebRTC Example - ivohost.com

-This is a WebRTC example that demonstrates how this technology works from a technical perspective.
+This is a WebRTC example that demonstrates how this technology works.

-The example is in JavaScript, gets the user media, creates two RTC peer connections, exchanges the media between the peers, and shows the media in HTML video elements.
+The example gets the user media, creates RTC peer connections, exchanges the media between the peers, and shows the media.

 Demo:
 [https://ivohost.github.io/webrtc-example/](https://ivohost.github.io/webrtc-example/)